faasm/faasm/docs/kubernetes.md

 ## Uploading and running native functions

-For benchmarking we need to run the functions natively.
-This can be done by running:
+For benchmarking we need to run the functions in a more "normal" serverless way (i.e. natively in a container).
+To build the relevant container:

 ```
 inv build-knative-native <user> <function>